wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP 3.6.7 =
+- Fixed rare issue when selected currency for Stripe buttons was ignored.
 - German language translation file updated.
 Thanks to Herbert Heupke.
 - Membership level update action will update the member's wp user role (if specified in the membership level).